EOSDA Technologies Help Meet Modern Forestry Challenges

 One of the indicators of how a forest is restoring is ground coverage around the trees, too.
 EOSDA can help to differentiate the overstory canopy from the forest floor vegetation and assess the quality of each.

+Forest Monitoring is a new platform for forest management.
+Be always aware of how the young stands develop.
 With EOSDA, it is possible to monitor how the forest grows and manage risks.
 For more custom solutions for forest management, contact our sales department at firstname.lastname@example.org.